nermalcat69/zerops-starlight-ssg/README.md

 ## 👨‍💻 Facing Issues while deploying?

-If you still find yourself stuck in the process join our [Discord community](https://discord.gg/5ptAqtpyvh) or Checkout [Zerops Docs](https://docs.zerops.io).
+If you still find yourself stuck in the process join [Zerops Discord Server](https://discord.gg/5ptAqtpyvh) or Checkout [Zerops Docs](https://docs.zerops.io).

 ## 👀 Want to learn more about Starlight?